simulogics/airlinesim-docs/content/docs/about/game-worlds/index.en.md

 ## Detailed Configurations

-Here is a list of all currently available short-term and long-term game worlds along with their configuration details.
+Here is a list of all currently available short-term and long-term game worlds along with some of their configuration details.
 Please remember that even if a game world allows having multiple holdings, you must only use one account (more information on that can be found in our game rules).

 ### Short-Term Game Worlds